iwbandara/ansible_tutorials/README.md

 08 - Example Playbook in Ansible for installing and starting Nginx

 09 - Example Playbook for Adding a new User to a system

+10 - Example Playbook to reboot a remote node